webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ??? example "Using custom user agents to get around restrictions"
     Despite being against best practices, some websites will block specific browsers based on their user agent: a string of text that browsers send web servers to identify what type of browser or operating system is requesting content.
 If Brave is blocked, using a user agent string of a different browser (such as Chrome or Firefox) may be sufficient to convince the website that a different browser is being used.

     User agents can also be used to voluntarily identify your crawling activity, which can be useful when working with a website's owners to ensure crawls can be completed successfully.
-We recommend using a user agent string similar to the following, replacing `orgname` and `orgwebsite.com` with your own:
+We recommend using a user agent string similar to the following, replacing the `orgname` and URL comment with your own:

     ```
-    Mozilla/5.0 (Windows NT 10.0; Win64; x64) orgname.browsertrix (+https://orgwebsite.com)
+    Mozilla/5.0 (Windows NT 10.0; Win64; x64) orgname.browsertrix (+https://example.com/crawling-explination-page)
     ```

     This string must also be provided to the website's owner so they can allowlist Browsertrix to prevent it from being blocked.